History made: Jude Bellingham breaks UCL record seconds into Liverpool game

 Moments after kick-off, Bellingham etched his name into the history books by becoming the youngest player ever to reach 50 Champions League appearances.

-He achieved the milestone at just 22 years and 128 days, breaking the previous record of 22 years and 155 days set by Real Madrid legend Iker Casillas.
+He achieved the milestone at just 22 years and 128 days, breaking the previous record of 22 years and 155 days set by Real Madrid legend Iker Casillas, per GOAL.

 Cesc Fàbregas (22 years, 331 days), Kylian Mbappé (22 years, 339 days), and Lionel Messi (23 years, 166 days) complete the top five youngest players to reach the 50-appearance mark in the competition.